-The school's testing program is intended to assist teachers and administrators in a systematic evaluation of the academic and religion programs, to diagnose students' strengths and weaknesses, and to aid in the revision of the curriculum and planning of instruction.
+The school's testing program is intended to assist teachers and administrators in a systematic evaluation of the academic and religion programs, to identify students' strengths and weaknesses, and to aid in the revision of the curriculum and planning of instruction.

 In addition to academic tests for grading purposes, the school will administer standardized religion and achievement tests according to the diocesan testing program.
 All eighth grade students take the high school placement test used in determining placement in diocesan high schools.
-Eighth grade teachers are encouraged to review only the format and style of the high school placement test with their students.
+Teachers are encouraged to review the format, and style of the High School Placement Test as well as test taking strategies with their students.
+Extensive class time to prep students for this test is not encouraged.